The Genealogy Gems Podcast

 Just last year, if you had asked me if I thought anyone could catch AncestryDNA in their race to own the genetic genealogy market, I would have been skeptical.
-However, it is clear that MyHeritage intends to be a contender, and they are quickly ramping up their efforts to gain market share?and your confidence.
+However, it is clear that MyHeritage intends to be a contender, and they are quickly ramping up their efforts to gain market share and your confidence.

-MyHeritage began 2018 by making a much needed change to their DNA matching algorithm, which had some errors in it.
+MyHeritage began 2018 by making a much-needed change to their DNA matching algorithm, which had some errors in it.
 They were able to adjust it, and now it is humming right along, telling our second cousins from our fourth.
 Another development, launched in February, is the addition of a Chromosome Browser.

-THE NEW MYHERITAGE DNA CHROMSOME BROWSER
+THE NEW MYHERITAGE DNA CHROMOSOME BROWSER

 Much like you would browse the library shelves for the perfect book, or browse through the sale rack for a great bargain, you can use a Chromosome Browser to look through your chromosomes for the pieces of DNA you share with your genetic cousins.

 Chromosome Browsers can be everything from a fun way to review your genetic genealogy results, to a tool to assist in determining how you are related to someone else.
 Let’s go over three tips to help you make use of this new tool.

 There are actually two different kinds of Chromosome Browsers in MyHeritage: one to view only the segments you share with one match (the One-to-One Browser), and a browser where you can see the segments shared with multiple matches (the One-to-Many Browser).